 Cloud Construct: Tell us a bit about your career prior to joining Cloud Construct.

 Doug Hopkins: I’ve had the good fortune of a long career in digital design and product development, pre-dating the Internet even (in terms of mainstream consumer access).
 I started my career in 1990 at a small start-up in Los Angeles that was developing a network of kiosks for customizable greeting cards that customers could configure and print in retail stores – I was about full-time employee number 5, brought on as an artist and writer for their greeting cards.
 The startup was acquired by American Greetings after about 3 years and became the cornerstone of their interactive division, which is when I first started getting more exposure to user experience design.
-For many years I worked at several digital agencies, with a few stops in UX design and leadership roles for organizations like Progressive Insurance, Vanguard Investments and most recently, Highmark Health.
+For many years I worked at several digital agencies, with a few stops in CX/UX design and leadership roles for organizations like Progressive Insurance, Vanguard Investments and most recently, Highmark Health.
 A common throughline in my experience has been complex digital systems and products: several ecommerce implementations, online insurance quoting and policy purchasing, the mobile app for Alamo Rental Car, retirement and investing experiences for Fidelity, and most recently Vanguard’s new stock and ETF investing platform for individual investors.
 I have so many experiences with so many brands and digital service categories that my previous co-workers were always amazed by the variety of “prior experience references” I could share with them when the situation called for it.

 CC: Where is your hometown?